wintechis/content-selection-component/README.md

 }
 ```

-_Recommended_: Add newer version componentsjs to enable the use of more modular configurations: add `"componentsjs": "^5.5.1` to the dependencies above
+_Recommended_: Add newer version of componentsjs to enable the use of more modular configurations: add `"componentsjs": "^5.5.1` to the dependencies above

-Install deps: `npm i`
+Install dependencies: `npm i`

+_With componentsjs@5.5.1 or newer_:  Start CSS with a base config and a content-selection config:
-_With componentsjs@5.5.1 or newer_: `community-solid-server -c @css:config/file.json node_modules/content-selection-module/config/contentselection-redirect.json -f .data -m .`
+`community-solid-server -c @css:config/file.json node_modules/content-selection-module/config/contentselection-redirect.json -f .data -m .`

-_With older componentsjs_: Start with the complete config (if componentsjs@5.4 or older): `community-solid-server -c node_modules/content-selection-module/config/complete/contentselectionredirect-file.json -f .data -m .`
+_With older componentsjs_: Start CSS with a complete config:
+`community-solid-server -c node_modules/content-selection-module/config/complete/contentselectionredirect-file.json -f .data -m .`

 > The argument `-m .` is important for the components initialization, see [CSS parameters](https://communitysolidserver.github.io/CommunitySolidServer/latest/usage/starting-server/#configuring-the-server).